This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Line a 9 inch pie plate with pie dough.
+• Line a 9 inch pie plate with 1 9-inch pie crust.
 Roll edges under and create a scalloped pattern.

-• In a large bowl, combine the pumpkin, sugar, eggs, and pumpkin pie spice until smooth.
+• In a large bowl, combine the 15 ounces pumpkin puree, 2/3 cup granulated sugar, 2 large eggs, and 1 tablespoon pumpkin pie spice until smooth.
 Pour the mixture into the pie dough and level it with the back of the spoon.

-• Wash and dry the bowl, and then combine the corn syrup, sugar, eggs, melted butter, vanilla extract and pecans.
+• Wash and dry the bowl, and then combine the 1/2 cup light corn syrup, 1/2 cup granulated sugar, 2 large eggs, melted 3 tablespoons butter, 1/2 teaspoon vanilla extract and 1 cup pecan halves.
 Gently pour over the pumpkin mixture.
 If desired, place the pecans in a symmetrical pattern.

 • Cover the crust loosely with aluminum foil or a pie shield to keep it from browning too much.

-• Bake in preheated 425° F oven for 15 minutes.
-Without opening the door, reduce heat to 350°.
-Bake an additional 40-45 minutes until crust is golden brown.
+• Bake in preheated 425°F oven for 15 minutes.
+Without opening the door, reduce heat to 350°F. Bake an additional 40-45 minutes until crust is golden brown.
 Turn oven off and crack oven door.
 Allow pie to sit in open oven for about 15 minutes before removing.

 • Cool on a wire rack for 1 hour.
 Cover with plastic wrap and refrigerate overnight.
 Serve with whipped cream if desired.